-If you are considering purchasing an electric vehicle, you should find as much information as possible about how best to charge one.
+If you are considering purchasing an electric vehicle in New Jersey, you should find as much information as possible about how best to charge one.
 Most people nowadays are going for level 2 chargers.
 However, the issue isn’t really about which charger to use, it’s more about how to install one.
 There are two options to choose from regarding EV charger installation.
 You can either have yours hardwired or purchase a plug-in charger.
 So is it better to hardwire or plug-in EV charger?
 Read on to find out more.

 A hardwired electric vehicle charger is wired directly into your home’s electrical system.
 As you might imagine, this requires the services of a professional electrician or certified EV charger installer.
 The electrician will install a dedicated 60AMP line from your primary electrical panel to your chosen charger location.
 In addition, some electricians will install a fire-rated blackboard with an NEC code-required sub-panel.
 This will make it possible to terminate the power to the unit if necessary.
 Hardwiring an EV charger means it won’t utilize a 240v outlet.
 Instead, it will draw power directly from the main panel.

 With a plug-in electrical vehicle charger installation, a professional electrician will install a 240v outlet.
 Such an outlet is also known as a NEMA 50r receptacle.
 Once the installation is complete, you can plug in the charger and disconnect it as needed.

 One of the things to consider when choosing an EV charger is cost.
 However, this doesn’t mean you have to jump immediately and pick the cheaper option.
 There are other things to consider as well.
 Having said that, plug-in charging stations are the more affordable option, and this is because they are cheaper to purchase and install when compared to hardwired options.